Course Status Notice – Not Scheduled

 Course Code: EH0401YA24

-You will be scheduled for one day in North Jersey and one day in South Jersey on either of the following two dates.
+You will be scheduled to attend a total of two days of field trips: one day in North Jersey and one day in South Jersey.
+Field trips will take place during the following dates.

 Format: Hybrid course; Virtual classroom session with in-person field exercises

 Registration Fee: $1,250 per person UPDATE THIS FOR NEW OFFERING